 “Long before I met him, I was a fan of his writing, and his merciless wit.
 He’s bigger than food.”— Anthony Bourdain

 Huang’s food/travel series, Huang’s World, is now airing on VICE’s new television network Viceland.
+The show focuses on “exploring identity using food as an equalizer,” and reveals the world’s rich cultural and culinary diversities—with Huang as the ever-charming, idiosyncratic host (mixing “food, travel, and attitude,” writes The New York Times).
 He is widely known as the chef and owner of the popular Taiwanese restaurant Baohaus in New York City’s East Village, and host of MTV’s Snack-Off.
 Huang is also a panelist on MTV2’s Jobs That Don’t Suck and has appeared on Anthony Bourdain’s The Layover.